 The U.S. Government and Global Health Security

-- Attention to global health security – that is, efforts to help prepare for and address pandemic and epidemic diseases – has grown significantly over the past few decades, driven by the ongoing threat posed by emerging infectious diseases (EIDs), including HIV, SARS, H1N1, Ebola, and Zika.
+- Global health security efforts – that is, efforts to help countries prepare for and address pandemic and epidemic diseases – have grown over the past few decades, driven by concerns about emerging infectious diseases such as HIV, SARS, influenza, Ebola, and Zika.

 |H5N1 Influenza (“bird flu”)||1997||850 cases and 449 deaths between 2003-2016|

 |Severe Acute Respiratory Syndrome (SARS)||2003||8,096 cases and 774 deaths worldwide|

 |H1N1 (2009) Influenza (“swine flu”)||2009||More than 284,000 deaths worldwide|